 You can also run your normal stock scan, but add in a criterion that looks for stocks only in that top sector.

 This could also be done when conditions are good for swing trading.
 If you don’t have a lot of time to scan through stocks, narrow down the list by focusing on hot sectors.
-This can often reduce the number of stocks on the scan list considerably, making it easy to look through to find trades.
+This can often reduce the number of stocks on the scan list considerably.
+This saves time.

 I run a scan for finding continuation patterns and cup and handle patterns.
 That scan looks for stocks that are stronger than average, so it does a pretty good job of highlighting stocks that are already in strong sectors.
 Although, there may be some stocks on the list that are strong on their own but not necessarily from a strong sector.
 By adding in sector criteria, those stocks may be eliminated from the list.